celesrenata/pfsense-ultimate-config/README.md

 ### Section Conclusion
 * If your goal is to just have secure internet, you can stop here and skip forward to this section.
 However, if you want all the other bells and whistles used in IT Support, carry on!
-* Even though when we setup openvpn we selected no hardware acceleration, that is a falsehood, it will use AES-NI as we specified in the config before we fisnished.
+* Even though when we set up openvpn we selected no hardware acceleration, that is a falsehood, it will use AES-NI as we specified in the config before we fisnished.

 ## Setup Bypass Proxy
 ![optional-1.png](images/optional-1.png)
 * Are you tired of seeing this?<br>
 ![captcha.png](images/captcha.png)
 * Below in this optional step I will poke a hole in your VPN setup to make life less frustrating.
-1. On your Debian virtual machine you will want to login to the pfSense portal
+1. On your Debian virtual machine you will want to log in to the pfSense portal
 2. Navigate to: **Diagnostics > Filer**
 3. Add
 4. Enter the following data: